cloudmesh-community/hid-sp18-704/project-report/report.md

 redundancies and increase efficiencies.

 ### Pharmaceutical Research and Development
-Pharmaceutical Research and development data is that is created by pharmaceutical companies when they create clinical trials.
+Pharmaceutical Research and development data are created by pharmaceutical companies when they create clinical trials.
 This data is extremely valuable to show if a drug is working well.
 However, there may be untapped data in the creation of the drugs before it even makes it to clinical development.
 Allowing for better success rates in the development of drugs.

-### Patient Behavior and sentiment Data
+### Patient Behavior and Sentiment Data
 This data is the most indirect capture of data related to healthcare but all the same crucial data.
 Them most related information would be information from health application and wearables that the patient would normally use for their benefit,